Arnold: A multi-task, multi-embodiment muscle transformer policy

+\paragraph{Transformers in motor control and robotic foundation models.} Transformers have found application in reinforcement learning by modeling decision-making as a sequence-to-sequence problem~\citep{chen2021decision}, and, more relevant to our work, by flexibly processing a variable number of sensory inputs and motor commands~\citep{reed2022generalist,zargarbashi2024robotkeyframing,team2024octo} across variable embodiments~\citep{chiappa2022dmap,trabucco2022anymorph,wang2024scaling,sferrazza2024body}.
+To our knowledge, Arnold is the first work applying this idea to musculoskeletal models, providing a recipe to distill expert policies from multiple embodiments and tasks into a single agent and to surpass them through RL fine-tuning.

+Arnold also connects to the emerging literature on robotic transformer and foundation policies.
+Recent generalist robot models such as RT-1~\citep{brohan2023rt1}, Octo~\citep{team2024octo}, and OpenVLA~\citep{kim2024openvla} use transformer-based architectures and large-scale pretraining to map sensory inputs, language goals, and robot trajectories to actions.
+Arnold addresses a complementary bottleneck: how to represent and control heterogeneous bodies whose observation and action spaces differ in both dimensionality and semantics.
+Arnold provides a recipe for extending foundation-model ideas from vision-language-action manipulation to morphology-variable control.
+However, unlike current robotics models, Arnold is trained in simulation, does not use internet-scale vision-language pretraining, and likely due to the comparatively smaller scale does not solve novel tasks zero-shot.

-This study tackles the problem of multi-task learning in realistic motor control environments, with complex musculoskeletal systems, high-dimensional actuation, and rich sensory input.
-This setting presents unique challenges, requiring specialized techniques to discover viable policies~\citep{caggiano2023myochallenge,caggiano2024myochallengea,caggiano2024myochallenge,schumacher2022dep,he2024dynsyn,berg2023sar,chiappa2023latent,simos2025reinforcement,feng2023musclevae}.
-We sidestepped this problem by leveraging the collective effort of previous research and we used policies trained with methods such as curriculum learning and motion imitation as teachers for Arnold.
-Thanks to this approach, we reduced the challenge to distilling multiple policies into a single generalist network.
-We showed that naive behavior cloning led to poor results in those environments where precision and dexterity are paramount.
-In contrast, OBC achieved expert performance in all the considered tasks.
-We exceeded expert performance by fine-tuning Arnold with PPO on individual tasks and distilling it back into a unified network.
-Arnold also mastered novel tasks after observing few expert demonstrations, suggesting that multi-task learning is a viable strategy to encapsulate transferrable principles of motor control in a policy network.
-We believe that this framework can scale to richer task sets and more complete biomechanical models, advancing the development of embodied artificial intelligence with human-level motor skills.
+\paragraph{Relevance for artificial embodied intelligence.} Discovering viable policies in realistic musculoskeletal environments requires specialized techniques~\citep{caggiano2023myochallenge,caggiano2024myochallengea,caggiano2024myochallenge,schumacher2022dep,he2024dynsyn,berg2023sar,chiappa2023latent,simos2026reinforcement,feng2023musclevae}.
+We sidestepped this problem by using several of those specialized policies, trained with curriculum learning and motion imitation as teachers, reducing the challenge to distilling multiple specialists into a single unified network.
+Pure behavior cloning failed in environments where precision and dexterity are paramount, whereas OBC reached near-expert performance across all tasks, and task-specific PPO fine-tuning followed by self-distillation matched or surpassed the original experts.
+Arnold also learned novel tasks substantially faster than randomly initialized networks, indicating that multi-task training encapsulates transferable principles of motor control.
+We expect this framework to scale to richer task sets and more complete biomechanical models.